meriffa/blog/Resources/Documents/Load .NET Core Dumps In LLDB On Linux.md

-# Load .NET Core Dumps In `LLDB` On Linux
+# Load .NET Core Dumps In LLDB On Linux

-This article describes the steps to load a [core dump](https://en.wikipedia.org/wiki/Core_dump) from .NET Core application running on Linux in [LLDB](https://lldb.llvm.org/). `LLDB` and [SOS Debugging Extension](https://learn.microsoft.com/dotnet/core/diagnostics/sos-debugging-extension) cane be used for .NET Core application troubleshooting and analysis.
-The `SOS Debugging Extension` provides additional `LLDB` commands, which allows you to view information about managed code, managed heaps and runtime internal data types.
+This article describes the steps to load a [core dump](https://en.wikipedia.org/wiki/Core_dump) from .NET Core application running on Linux in [LLDB](https://lldb.llvm.org/).
+The debugger and the [SOS Debugging Extension](https://learn.microsoft.com/dotnet/core/diagnostics/sos-debugging-extension) can be used for .NET Core application troubleshooting and analysis.
+The extension provides additional debugger commands, which allows you to view information about managed code, managed heaps and runtime internal data types.

 ## Initial Configuration

-In order to load .NET Core dumps in `LLDB`, you have to configure your environment first.
+In order to load .NET Core dumps in LLDB, you have to configure your environment first.

-* Install `LLDB`:
+* Install LLDB:

 ```sudo apt-get install -y -qq lldb```